Spartacist uprising: Evaluation

 In the historiography of the former German Democratic Republic (East Germany), the uprising was judged very positively.
-Its view was that only the KPD had succeeded in forming a Marxist-Leninist fighting party and created a crucial prerequisite for the victory of the proletarian revolution; in this respect, the KPD's foundation was one of the decisive turning points in the history of the German workers' movement.
+Its view was that only the KPD had succeeded in forming a Marxist–Leninist fighting party and created a crucial prerequisite for the victory of the proletarian revolution; in this respect, the KPD's foundation was one of the decisive turning points in the history of the German workers' movement.
 This interpretation exaggerated the strength of the Spartacus League and its influence and glossed over its failed tactics.
 Since the 1990 German reunification, historical scholarship has evaluated the uprising predominantly negatively.
 Hans Mommsen labeled the insurgents' actions a "terrorist coup tactic".
 Hagen Schulze wrote that their goal was a "socialist, red revolution and a dictatorship of the working class".
-Heinrich August Winkler sees the January uprising as an "insurrection against democracy"; much like the Bolsheviks, who used force of arms to disperse the democratically elected Russian Constituent Assembly in January 1918, Liebknecht and his followers wanted to prevent formation of a parliamentary government even before the elections to the National Assembly.
+Heinrich August Winkler sees the January uprising as an "insurrection against democracy".
+Much like the 1917 October Revolution by Vladimir Lenin and the Bolsheviks, who subsequently used force of arms to disperse the democratically elected Russian Constituent Assembly in January 1918, Liebknecht and his followers wanted to prevent formation of a republican and parliamentary system even before the elections to the National Assembly.
 Historian Henning Köhler characterizes the uprising as "blind action", a "struggle for power … corresponding to the Bolshevik model".
 Hans-Ulrich Wehler was of the opinion that the KPD, against Luxemburg's advice, "gave in to a putschist current that sought to unleash a German civil war by means of the Berlin January uprising".
 Sönke Neitzel calls the uprising a "spontaneous, leaderless action".
 Irish historian Mark Jones makes a similar judgment, characterizing the uprising as an "improvised coup attempt with very little real chance of success".